haskell-works/avro/test/Avro/Deconflict/C/README.md

-# Removing an nested optional field
+# Removing a nested optional field